terabhaicoder/Seller-s-Corner-/README.md

 bun dev
 ```

-website will be hosted on [ http://localhost:3000 ]( http://localhost:3000)
+Seller's Corner will be hosted on [ http://localhost:3000 ]( http://localhost:3000)